Adam-Aldave9/Shorts-AI-Studio/README.md

 - Shots depend on each other.
 A clip needs its reference image first, so the plan is a dependency graph rather than a flat list.
 - The scheduler rechecks the dependency graph once a second, looks for shots whose dependencies are all finished, and queues them.
 - Before queueing a shot the scheduler checks the provider's rate limit and the project's remaining budget, so a run cannot overspend or get throttled.
-- If a provider fails temporarily the shot is retried with backoff.
-If it fails for good, anything depending on it can't continue, and the run stops and asks the user to fix the plan and re-run.
 - When every shot is done, the compositor is handed the timeline exactly once and renders the final video.

-## Human Checkpoint

-- The finished plan opens in a review screen: a simple form for the prompts, narration, and budget, or a raw JSON editor for everything else.
-Every save is re-checked against the schema on the server, so a broken plan can never reach the workers.
-- Approving locks the plan and releases it to the scheduler, and edits are refused from then on so a run can't change underneath itself.

 ## Technologies